 There’s a growing consensus that young people’s capacity to sustain attention is eroding.
 Jonathan Haidt’s The Anxious Generation has helped bring this into public consciousness, warning of the deleterious effects of smartphones and social media.
 But while Haidt’s diagnosis has merit, his prescription can veer towards absolutism.

 Those of us teaching and learning in technology-rich environments know that the problem isn’t simply screen time, but rather the slow collapse of cognitive bandwidth.
 When every moment is occupied, and every silence filled with stimuli, deep thought becomes impossible.
-The very conditions necessary for learning (focus, stillness, reflection…) are being drowned out by a tidal wave of viral clips, inane sound bites, and insubstantial hot takes.
+The very conditions necessary for learning—focus, stillness, reflection—are drowned out by a tidal wave of viral clips, inane sound bites, and insubstantial hot takes.

 What schools can do:

-• Prioritise moments of stillness and physical connection: embed social media-free time, quiet reading, and fill breaks with activities that encourage face-to-face interaction
+- Prioritise moments of stillness and physical connection: embed social media-free time, quiet reading, and break activities that encourage face-to-face interaction.

 2. The Crisis of Trust

 The relationship between schools and their communities is becoming more fragile.
 In an era of polarisation, online outrage, and misinformation, teachers can feel more scrutinised than supported.
-Where once it was taken as given that teachers were working in the best interests of children, the parent WhatsApp group now ensures we’re more like to encounter hostility and vexation.
+The parent WhatsApp group ensures we’re now more likely to encounter hostility than assumption of goodwill.

-However, the risk is a culture of defensiveness, where innovation stalls, communication becomes transactional, and staff retreat into silence rather than risk the harassment that comes with misinterpretation.
+The danger is a culture of defensiveness, where innovation stalls, communication becomes transactional, and staff retreat into silence to avoid harassment or misinterpretation.

 What schools can do:

-• Teach civil discourse: equip young people to disagree agreeably, listen actively, avoid fallacies, become aware of their biases, and seek growth rather than easy wins
+- Teach civil discourse: equip young people to disagree agreeably, avoid fallacies, recognise bias, and prioritise growth over point-scoring.

-• Lead with radical transparency: share not just decisions, but the thinking behind them.
-Leave no room for assumptions or uncharitable interpretations
+- Lead with radical transparency: share not only decisions but the thinking behind them to prevent uncharitable interpretations.

 3. The Encroachment of AI

 Artificial Intelligence is reshaping the way we write, think, and learn.
-Yet most schools remain stuck in reactive mode: rewriting plagiarism policies, blocking online tools, or ignoring the elephant in the classroom.
-Despite our apparent best efforts to resist it, a new way of working is emerging that values prompting, synthesis, and collaboration with machines.
+Yet most schools remain reactive: rewriting plagiarism policies, blocking tools, or ignoring the elephant in the classroom.
+A new way of working is emerging—one that values prompting, synthesis, and collaboration with machines.

-The best way to prepare for the advent of AI is not to double down on what machines do best, but to strengthen what makes us most human: creativity, ethics, discernment, and emotional insight.
-AI may even offer us a gift: freeing time from repetitive administrative burdens so that teachers can do what only humans can: connect, challenge, and care.
+The best preparation is not doubling down on what machines do best, but strengthening what makes us most human: creativity, ethics, discernment, emotional insight.
+AI might even offer a gift: freeing teachers from repetitive administrative burdens so they can do what only humans can—connect, challenge, care.

-I’m reminded of a head I once worked with who became obsessed with making our (private) school more like the competition.
-But the best way to compete wasn’t imitation, it was differentiation.
+I’m reminded of a head I once worked with who obsessed over making our school more like its competitors.
+But the way to compete wasn’t imitation—it was differentiation.
 We didn’t need to be more like them; we needed to be more us.

 What schools can do:

-• Model active experimentation: explore how AI might reveal, not replace, great teaching
+- Model active experimentation: explore how AI can reveal, not replace, great teaching.

-• Audit assessment practices, moving beyond knowledge reproduction toward synthesis, reasoning, voice, and judgement
+- Audit assessment practices: strengthen synthesis, reasoning, voice, and judgement.

 4. The Unbundling of Education

-In the UK, where the school system is already stratified by postcode and wealth, we risk a new divide: between those with access to bespoke, AI-enhanced, modular education, and those navigating the legacy system.
+In the UK, already stratified by postcode and wealth, we risk a new divide: those with access to bespoke, AI-enhanced education vs. those reliant on legacy structures.

 What schools can do:

-• Reassert what schools uniquely offer: community, mentorship, a sense of belonging
+- Reassert what schools uniquely offer: community, mentorship, belonging.

 5. The Future of (Un)Employment